FranciscoOnt/checkout-sdk-js/docs/interfaces/adyenv2paymentinitializeoptions.md

 A set of options that are required to initialize additional payment actions.

-A set of options that are required to initialize additional payment actions.

 ___

 ### `Optional` cardVerificationContainerId

 • **cardVerificationContainerId**? : *undefined | string*

-The location to insert the Adyen custom card component

 The location to insert the Adyen custom card component